fcn06/swarm/README.md

 * `agent_discovery_service`: An optional http service.
 Each agent register to this service.
 It then exposes an endpoint to list all available agents.
 * `examples`: Contain mulitple illustrative examples to interact with swarm
     * `mcp_agent_endpoint`: A testing utility for MCP runtime to receive and process requests through a MCP server.
-    * `a2a_agent_endpoint`: A testing utility to interact directly with an A2A agent through rest API
+    * `a2a_agent_endpoint`: A testing utility to interact directly with an A2A agent through rest API.
+Also implements a simple UI to interact with your agents.
+Very useful for testing your config.
     * `mcp_server`: A MCP server exposing three tools, mostly for testing purpose.

 ## **Road Ahead & How You Can Contribute**